Jun 24, 2014 | Dearborn, Mich.

 Active Grille Shutters: Available on select models to help counter air resistance

-Adaptive cruise control and collision warning with brake support: Uses radar to detect moving vehicles directly ahead and change the cruising speed if necessary
+Adaptive cruise control and collision warning with brake support (available late 2015): Uses radar to detect moving vehicles directly ahead and change the cruising speed if necessary

 Air curtain: Creates a curtain of air alongside the vehicle using smart duct work, improving aerodynamics at high speed